ortus-docs/coldbox-docs/intro/installing-coldbox.md

 > **Info** You can also install the latest bleeding edge version by using the `coldbox@be` slug instead, or any previous version.

+That's it.
+CommandBox can now track this version of ColdBox for you in this directory.

+## Uninstalling ColdBox

+To uninstall ColdBox from this application folder just type `uninstall coldbox`.
+That's it!

+## Updating ColdBox

+To update ColdBox from a previous version, just type `update coldbox`.
+That's it!